Key Inclusion/Exclusion Criteria2

 • Tophi: tophi on his hands, feet, specifically ankle and MTP joint, and elbows

-• Comorbidities: diabetes
+• Comorbidities: Type 2 Diabetes

 Laboratory Workup